 Project Overview The program under consideration is a rhythm synchronizing tool which is intended to accept & analyze audio input from multiple sources.
 A source&apos;s input (be it from a traditional musical instrument or person) will be received via the use of a distinct microphone.
 The audio input will have its properties analyzed to determine the timing of the individual notes/sounds recorded along with tempo of the piece as a whole.
 The program will go on to compare these properties with those obtained from another source and determine whether or not the sources are "in sync".
 Once determined, it should display all interpretations (tempo, individual timing of notes and comparison results) to the user in standard music notation, a clear indication of tempo and instructions to attain synchronization.
-The instructions will be presented as simple messages; "Slow down" if the source is too fast, "Speed up" if it is too slow or "Just right" if in sync.
+The instructions will be presented as simple messages; "Slow down" if the source is too fast, "Speed up" if it is too slow, or "Just right" if in sync.

 The program as described could be used as a subset of a larger project where analog sound waves are analyzed in further detail for the purposes of transcription (like writing sheet music) or synthesis (like making program virtually replicate the sound on a different instrument).
 Such tasks would require an in depth look at the frequency and amplitude of the sound being recorded seeing as these are respectively responsible for pitch and volume.